BenjaminTheron/ABM_Course_Work/README.md

 python run_comparison_analysis.py --simulations 5
 ```

 This compares market conditions with and without the optimized market maker, analyzing metrics like volatility, flash crashes, and bid-ask spreads.
+This cannot be ran until the previous command is complete.